 - Transponder Mandatory Zones

-If you have been provided with log in details to view the tutorial and undertake a test, please log in and take the test using those details.
+If you have been provided with log in details to view the tutorial and undertake a test, please click ‘Take the test’ below.
+(You will need the login details provided to you by the CAA.)

-If you would like to view the tutorial to build on your knowledge and skills, please click ‘View the tutorial’ button.
+If you would like to view the tutorial to build on your knowledge and skills, please click ‘View the tutorial’ below.